SantoriniDave.com

 Exterior of a white Italianate hotel with arched doorways and plant-filled balconies

-Senato is one of many wonderful luxury options near the Quadrilatero d’Oro shopping hub, and just a few minutes walk to the Duomo.
+Senato is one of many wonderful luxury options we like near the Quadrilatero d’Oro shopping hub, and just a few minutes walk to the Duomo.

 Transportation in Milan